kivra/developer.kivra.com/receipt/wiki/receipt-doc/prescription/prescription-schema-description.md

 ```

 #### Medication list
-The medication list is can be used on both animal and human prescriptions.
+The medication list can be used on both animal and human prescriptions.
 This an animal example.
 - _medications_:  a list of medications issued and cost.
 ```json
 {